 cost.
 Round-trip group airfare between Miami

-and Havana is $600.
-Group flight cost includes air ticket, taxes and fees, and required Cuban health insurance as well as one checked bag and a Cuban visa processed on your behalf.
+and Havana is $450.
+The group flight cost includes air ticket, taxes and fees, and required Cuban health insurance, as well as one checked bag and a Cuban visa processed on your behalf.

 What To Expect